 This bill outlines the appropriations for Iowa's education system for the fiscal year 2025-2026, with significant funding directed towards the Department for the Blind, the Department of Education, and the State Board of Regents.
 Key allocations include $3,236,726 for the Department for the Blind and $7,293,356 for general administration within the Department of Education.
 The bill mandates a report from the Department of Education by January 15, 2026, detailing anti-bullying programming and expenditures.
-It also establishes a statewide clearinghouse for work-based learning, supports summer classes for high school students, and allocates funds for various educational initiatives, including mental health training for educators and the Iowa Reading Research Center.
-Notably, unencumbered or unobligated funds at the end of the fiscal year will remain available for future expenditures.
+It also emphasizes mental health services in schools and includes funding for various educational initiatives, such as the Iowa Reading Research Center and the Future Ready Iowa initiative, which supports work-based learning.

 Statutes affected: Introduced: 256.7, 256.189, 8.33, 284.13, 256.219, 257.35